 How to prepare

-Add the cumin to boiling water, cover and allow to soak for 10 minutes.
-Strain and drink up 2 to 3 cups, maximum, of this tea per day.
+Add the cumin to the boiling water, cover, and let it steep for 10 minutes.
+Strain the tea, and drink up to 2 or 3 cups per day.

 9. Clove tea

-Clove tea helps to decrease stomach pain and inflammation.
-It contains eugenol, which is a substance with a known anti-inflammatory and analgesic action.
-It is a good option to relieve nausea and vomiting caused by stomach aches.
+Clove tea can help reduce stomach pain and inflammation because it contains eugenol, a compound with anti-inflammatory and analgesic effects.
+It is a good option to help relieve nausea and vomiting caused by stomach aches, and it may also be used to soothe a sore throat.

 Ingredients